 - The Westin Union Square

 The first day in this San Francisco itinerary hits up a ton of the main attractions you think of when you think of San Francisco.
 We recommend taking the cable car when you can for an authentic San Francisco experience and to save yourself time!

 - Get an early start with breakfast at the Ferry Building.
 Some options:

-- Coffee at Blue Bottle in the Ferry Building
+- Grab coffee at Blue Bottle in the Ferry Building

-- Visit the Coit Tower ($8)—the line can be long, but the view is awesome!
+- Visit the Coit Tower ($8).
+The line to get to the top can be long, but the view is awesome!

-- Lunch in the North Beach area.
+- Have lunch in the North Beach area.
 Some options:

 - See the sea lions at Fisherman’s Wharf (they’re smelly, but so amusing!).
 The area is super touristy, but you have to at least make a quick stop if it’s your first time in the city!
 While you’re in the area, check out Ghirardelli Square and snag some chocolate samples.